infraX (INFRA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 infraX Historical Price

-According to the latest data gathered on infraX live price page, the current price of infraX is 0.74403USD.
+According to the latest data gathered on infraX live price page, the current price of infraX is 0.579145USD.
 The circulating supply of infraX(INFRA) is

 In the past 24 hours, infraX has shown a price movement of